Last updated: September 8, 2020

 Courses Begin August 31, 2020

-Many of our courses will be a hybrid of on-campus and online.
-Any student choosing a hybrid course must live locally and be able to attend the on-campus portion of their hybrid course.
-What does a hybrid course look like?
+Many of our courses will be a combination of on-campus and online experiences.
+Any student choosing a phased course must live locally and be able to attend the on-campus portion of their phased course.
+What does a phased course look like?
 An example might be a project-based design course.
 You might have one day during the week where the professor delivers a typical lecture online.
 You might have another day that week where you are on campus for hands-on lab components such as meetings and presentations with your student team and professor.
-Any on-campus portion of a hybrid course will conform to state requirements and guidance as well as higher education industry best practices.
-As the COVID-19 situation improves, and local regulations allow, we will increase the amount of on-campus instruction and interaction of our hybrid courses.
-We will provide as much on-campus instruction for hybrid courses as is safely possible, and the amount of on-campus instruction will depend on safety and guidance from local, state, and national health authorities.
+Any on-campus portion of a phased course will conform to state requirements and guidance as well as higher education industry best practices.
+As the COVID-19 situation improves, and local regulations allow, we will increase the amount of on-campus instruction and interaction of our phased courses.
+We will provide as much on-campus instruction for phased courses as is safely possible, and the amount of on-campus instruction will depend on safety and guidance from local, state, and national health authorities.

-During course registration, you will see online or hybrid courses offered as different sections.
+During course registration, you will see online or phased courses offered as different sections.
 You will be able to make your choices at that time.
-The same experienced DigiPen instructors will teach you whether your courses are being offered entirely online or as a hybrid of online and on-campus experiences.
+The same experienced DigiPen instructors will teach you whether your courses are being offered entirely online or phased course with online and potentially in-person instruction experience.

 Student housing will be open during all phases with increased sanitizing and cleansing throughout the campus.
 Masks, temperature checks, and social distancing will continue to be required for anyone on campus.